Courtroom: England and Wales

-Courtrooms vary considerably in their layout, reflecting the history and development of the building.
+Modern courtrooms vary considerably in their layout, reflecting the history and development of the building.
 Some historic courtrooms remain in use and are generally wood-panelled; most newer courtrooms are not panelled and generally have a modern appearance.
 Depending on the layout of the room, a claimant may sit on either the right or left in a civil court, just as the prosecution may sit on either side (usually the opposite side to the jury) in a criminal court.